No items found.

 Panic not!
 If you can see it, you can fix it!

-Read through your writing with all the above in mind and highlight anywhere you’re telling not showing.
+Read through your writing with all the above in mind and highlight anywhere you’re telling, not showing.
 Now you have a whole list of things that you want to tell the reader, you simply need to find alternative ways to illustrate those things on the page.

-Now that you’ve told yourself the story you’re actually halfway there, you simply need to translate it all into the glorious sensory world we live in!
+Now that you’ve told yourself the story, you’re actually halfway there.
+You simply need to translate it all into the glorious sensory world we live in!